goranschwarz/DbxTune/asetune/trunk/README.txt

  Available tools
 ==============================================================================
 * AseTune       - Tune Sybase/SAP Adaptive Server Enterprise
+* SQL Window    - Simple Query tool, connect to all of the above server types and execute commands (and any JDBC compliant DBMS)
+* Tail Window   - Tail any file, if the file is located on Unix/Linux, simply open a SSH connection for the tail.
+* PerfDemo      - A tool that can be used to stress load ASE - used for demo purposes of AseTune

+The below is in beta status...
+If you want to use them simply unzip dbxtune_beta_tools.zip in the directory where the base package (asetune_YYYY-MM-DD.zip) is installed

 * RaxTune       - Tune Sybase/SAP Replication Agent X (not a DBMS, but still possible to capture statistics)
 * RsTune        - Tune Sybase/SAP Replication Server  (not a DBMS, but still possible to capture statistics)
 * IqTune        - Tune Sybase/SAP IQ - The Column Store database